Dirk K.J. Heylen

 As far as teaching is concerned he has taught several courses in his main area of expertise and has explored the connection between research and arts in various contexts: as coordinator of the minor Art Media and Technology, teacher of the course on art and media technology, and as advisor to several national initiatives on art and technology (De Waag, V2, HKU).

-He has been involved in acquiring several European projects such as the NoE Humaine and SSPNET, the AMI and AMIDA Integrated Projects, COST 2102 (coordination activity), Semaine, SSPNET, and SERA (Streps), and Horizon 2020 projects Aria Valuspa (started in 2015) and De-Enigma (to start in 2016).
+He has been involved in acquiring several European projects such as the NoE Humaine and SSPNET, the AMI and AMIDA Integrated Projects, COST 2102 (coordination activity), Semaine, SSPNET, and SERA (Streps), and Horizon 2020 projects Aria Valuspa and De-Enigma.
 In these projects he is or has been working as workpackage leader and/or he was part of the management boards.

-Recent Dutch national projects include BrainGain in which neural correlates of a user’s experience are explored for Human Computer Interaction using Brain Computing Interfaces and GATE dealing with cognitive models of virtual agents in training applications.
-He is the project leader of the COMMIT/ project Interaction for Universal Access and is leading a workpackage in the COMMIT/ project VIEWW, where innovative Tactile Interfaces are being developed.
-The 3TU Center Humans & Technology and the research programme Smart Social Systems and Spaces for Happy and Healthy Living were initiated by him and they are now directed by him.
+He was involved in many Dutch national projects including BrainGain in which neural correlates of a user’s experience are explored for Human Computer Interaction using Brain Computing Interfaces and GATE dealing with cognitive models of virtual agents in training applications.
+He was the project leader of the COMMIT/ project Interaction for Universal Access and is leading a workpackage in the COMMIT/ project VIEWW, where innovative Tactile Interfaces are being developed.
+The 4TU Center Humans & Technology and the research programme Smart Social Systems and Spaces for Happy and Healthy Living were initiated by him and they are now directed by him.

-Besides the Aria-Valuspa and De-Enigma projects mentioned before, recent (2014-2015) project acquistion has resulted in three COMMIT/ valorisation projects (*bot, Great, Tasty Bits and Bytes); several projects sponsored by external partners: Let Him Speak, AVATAR (by the National Police) and FIODSpraak (sponsored by FIOD).
-NWO projects approved in this period include the “middelgroot” icub project, and the “Affective Language Generation” project.
-On a local level he is involved in four Tech4People projects and has initated together with colleagues from other departments the Center for Monitoring and Coaching.
+Besides the Aria-Valuspa and De-Enigma projects mentioned before project acquistion has resulted in three COMMIT/ valorisation projects (*bot, Great, Tasty Bits and Bytes); several projects sponsored by external partners: Let Him Speak, AVATAR (by the National Police) and FIODSpraak (sponsored by FIOD).
+NWO projects approved in include the “middelgroot” icub project, and the “Affective Language Generation” project.
+On a local UT level he is involved in four Tech4People projects and has initiated together with colleagues from other departments the Center for Monitoring and Coaching.

 – Germanic Philology